High on Life (song)

 "High on Life" is a song by Dutch DJ and record producer Martin Garrix.
 A progressive house ballad featuring Swedish songwriter and vocalist Kristoffer "Bonn" Fogelmark, it was released via Garrix's STMPD RCRDS label, which is exclusively-licensed to a Sony Music sublabel, Epic Amsterdam.
 The song's production credits consist of frequent Garrix collaborators Matisse & Sadko, Albin Nedler and established producer Giorgio Tuinfort, who has produced multiple songs with Garrix.

 Background

 Garrix's label had announced via Twitter the song would be immediately available for release "the moment (Garrix) plays it at #Tomorrowland" during his headlining closing performance.
 It was premiered at the Tomorrowland 2018 music festival in Belgium as the closing song on 29 July 2018.
 It was also released at midnight on the same day.

 "High on Life" is one of the two songs announced by Garrix for release since his last single "Ocean" with Khalid, the other being a collaboration with Justin Mylo that would be released in September.

+The song has been played at the circuit after the 2021 Abu Dhabi Grand Prix where Garrix’s friend Max Verstappen secured his first Formula One World Championship title, the 2023 Austrian Grand Prix and the 2023 Las Vegas Grand Prix, the latter two races were also won by Verstappen.